mnelson-1/Quiz_q1/README.md

 500

 ## Output
 The program will generate an output file named <input_file-name>_results.txt.
-This file will contain all the unique integers from the input file, each on a new line, arranged in increasing order.
+This file will contain all the duplicate integers from the input file, each on a new line, arranged in increasing order.

 ## Handling Different Input Scenarios
 ### Whitespace Handling: